pibooth/pibooth/README.rst

         $ sudo chmod 755 gphoto2-updater.sh
         $ sudo ./gphoto2-updater.sh

-6. Install ``CUPS`` to handle printers (more instruction to add a new printer can be found `here <https://www.howtogeek.com/169679/how-to-add-a-printer-to-your-raspberry-pi-or-other-linux-computer>`_):
+6. Optionally install ``CUPS`` to handle printers (more instruction to add a new printer can be found `here <https://www.howtogeek.com/169679/how-to-add-a-printer-to-your-raspberry-pi-or-other-linux-computer>`_):

    ::